swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 // constraint because it has Self or associated type requirements.
 ```

-As you can see, the current limitations on existential types prohibit the creation of our `userList`.
+Evidently, the current limitations on existential types prohibit the creation of our `userList`.
 As a result, we’ll need to create our own, manually-written existential type for `User`, which is a tedious task that requires some level experience.

 ### Existential Type Synthesis for Library Authors